-Hair transplantation is a procedure that involves transplanting individual hair follicles from donor site to bald area known as the 'recipient site'.
+Hair transplant is a procedure that involves transplanting individual hair follicles from donor site to bald area known as the 'recipient site'.
 The donor area commonly used is back of scalp as these follicles are resistant to the effect of DHT (Dihydrotestosterone).
 That's why this area is considered as permanent or safe hair bearing zone.
 One should understand that hair transplant is the redistribution of the existing hair follicles in the donor area into the area of hair loss.
 Due to number of donor grafts being limited , they should be used wisely and judiciously keeping in mind the need for future also particularly if the patient is of young age group.
 Other areas from where follicles can be harvested are beard, upper chest, upper back, forearm, armpit, legs.

 Modern hair transplant technique was started by Dr S. Okuda in Japan in the 1930's, who described the use of full thickness grafts of hair bearing skin.